bristolhackspace/SafetySheetsMachines/README.md

 	decal -- thing that actually extracts the images from the document.
-Has some funnyness as the gutter on the left and right page is difference; and hence the horizontal position of the image.
+Has some funnyness as the gutter on the left and right page is different; and hence the horizontal position of the image.

-Changing things
+### Changing things
+When compiling (in a LaTeX desktop app or using GitHub Actions, LaTeX can sometimes fail.
+This is generally due to a syntax error, and all applications should give you access to the errors.
+You can use these to pinpoint where the issue is and what it might be, although fixes sometimes take trial and error.
+Ask Google or the forum for assistance.

 LaTeX notes: